Weld County assistance programs.

 Stepping Stones is another option.
 The organization is a non-profit organization that helps families and individuals who live in the Windsor/ Severance school district.
 The non-profit agency assists families that are having difficulty paying rent, heating, water and utility bills.
 In addition, Stepping Stones offers temporary financial assistance for families that have received an eviction notice or utility shut-off notice / disconnection.
 Call First United Methodist Church at 686-2368 to learn more.
 Click here for information on LIHEAP emergency assistance.

 LaSalle Ministry Alliance only serves people in that town.
 The program will provide help to qualifying low to moderate income applicants for utilities, rent and other miscellaneous needs.
 Call (970) 388-2445.

 Adventures in Christian Living provides funds for unexpected and immediate financial needs, such as rent, food, or utilities.
+They may be able to offer low income and other individuals with emergency financial assistance for paying their rent, heating and utilities.
 This is only an option if they have the resources.
 306 Park Ave., Fort Lupton, CO, 80621, call 303-857-2257.

 Immanuel Lutheran Church has small monetary donations and support for paying rent or utilities.
 Any aid is a last resort and only is available as funds allow on a week to week basis.
 Call 970-352-3003.

 Trinity Episcopal Church/Outreach Commission can help Weld County families with temporary financial aid if they have a referral from United Way of Weld County 211.
 3800 West 20th St, Greeley, Colorado, 80634.